dspinellis/latex-advice/README.md

   "According to Smith (2020) there are two escape mechanisms", or
   (parenthetically) "There are two escape mechanisms (Smith 2020)".
-  Use LaTex commands to automatically provide the author name with suitable brackets.
+  Use LaTeX commands to automatically provide the author name with suitable brackets.
   The commands vary depending on the bibliography reference package you're using.